Kōkeʻe State Park

-Kōkeʻe State Park is located in northwestern Kauaʻi in the Hawaiian Islands.
-It includes the Kōkeʻe Museum at the 15 mi marker on State Road 550, which focuses on the weather, vegetation, and bird life; a lodge which serves food and sells gifts; cabins for rent; and hiking trails.
-The park is just north of Waimea Canyon State Park at and includes 4345 acre of mountainous terrain.
+Kōkeʻe State Park is a state park in northwestern Kauaʻi, Hawaii, United States.
+The park is located north of Waimea Canyon State Park on the island's west side and is administered by the Hawaii Department of Land and Natural Resources.
+It includes the Kōkeʻe Museum at the 15 mi marker on State Road 550, cabins for rent and hiking trails.
+The park includes 4345 acre of mountainous terrain on a plateau ranging from about 3200 to 4200 ft above sea level.

 The main attractions of Kōkeʻe State Park trails are the native vegetation, native forest birds, and the scenic cliffside views.
 Situated on a plateau between 3200 and 4200 ft, much of Kōkeʻe is a montane (infrequent frost) mesic forest (50 to 100 in annual rainfall with moist soil conditions) dominated by koa (Acacia koa) and ʻōhiʻa lehua (Metrosideros polymorpha) trees.
 The park receives around 70 in of rain per year, mostly from October to May.

 At the end of the state road is a lookout onto the Kalalau Valley, once home to thousands of native Hawaiians.
 The valley was the backdrop for Jack London's short story Koʻolau the Leper.

 In October it is the home of a festival honoring Queen Emma of Hawaii.

+Geography and setting

+Kōkeʻe State Park is situated upland of Waimea Canyon along the Waimea Canyon and Kōkeʻe road corridor.
+The park includes viewpoints toward Kalalau Valley and the Nā Pali Coast.
+The park has views of Kalalau Valley from about 4000 ft elevation.

+The park's elevation gives it a cooler and wetter climate than many coastal areas of Kauaʻi.
+Annual rainfall is about 70 in, and average temperatures range from about 45 F in January to 68 F in July.

+Historic CCC camp

+The park contains the Civilian Conservation Corps Camp in Koke'e State Park, a historic Civilian Conservation Corps camp built in 1935.
+The camp is a complex of 11 wood-frame buildings surrounding an open grassed quadrangle.

+The camp was used for forest management, trail and road work and other conservation projects in the Kōkeʻe area.
+After the CCC program ended, the camp was used during World War II, later by Job Corps and Youth Conservation Corps programs, and then rehabilitated with the involvement of Kōkeʻe Natural History Museum and volunteers beginning in 1990.
+According to the Historic Hawaiʻi Foundation, it is the only one of Hawaii's five original CCC camps that remains in a natural area.